7 tips for building a healthy relationship

 Keep in mind that your relationship with yourself is the most consistent relationship in your life, and that it impacts all of your other relationships.
 Having a healthy relationship with yourself can help stop you from forming unhealthy habits in your relationships with others.
 There is no such thing as the ‘perfect’ relationship, but here is some advice on healthy habits that can help you build a happy relationship that works for each of you.

-7 ways to help build healthy relationships
+7 ways to help build a healthy relationship

 Show kindness and respect